 From Warner Bros.
 Pictures and Metro-Goldwyn-Mayer Pictures, “Tomb Raider” is the story that will set a young and resolute Lara Croft on a path toward becoming a global hero.

 Hello fellow Raiders, if you have yet to get your hands on a Funko POP!
 Lara figure — be sure to go out and get one!
 They’re available now, online and at your local GameStop!
-The Vinyl “Rock Candy” figure from Funko has yet to be released, but in the meantime, check out the adorable little Lara below!
+The Vinyl “Rock Candy” figure from Funko has just released!
+Check out the adorable little Lara’s below!